Fall Newsletter 2019

 Message from the Chair, Kim Hoke, Chair.DEDB@sicb.org

-Message from the Program Officer, Matthew Rockman, firstname.lastname@example.org
+Message from the Program Officer, Matt Rockman, DPO.DEDB@sicb.org

 Message from the Secretary, Prashant Sharma, Secretary.DEDB@sicb.org

-One of the things about DEDB that I have long been proud of is its commitment to the participation of students and other junior Society members, toward building a stronger intellectual community.
-For this reason, special thanks also to Amaneet Lochab for her indefatigable efforts to promote connections between the division’s students and faculty/postdoctoral fellows, through the DEDB dinner date program and coffee meetups.
-The “Evo-Devo Dinner Date” program brings approximately 40 students and 20 faculty members together for informal conversation and a meal (on the faculty members’ dime!).
-As one of the early alumni of this program (on both sides of the student/faculty interaction), I strongly encourage students to sign up for the dinner dates around registration for the Austin meeting and meet some of the DEDB faculty — these interactions once proved important for me in building a professional network, finding mentors, and engaging with some of my role models in evo-devo.
+Students: Free Dinner and Networking Opportunity! — SICB is a society that genuinely values the participation and contributions of our junior members.
+For the last six years, we have instituted a program to help encourage increased interaction between students and faculty.
+The “Evo-Devo Dinner Date” program brings students and faculty members together for informal conversation and a meal on the faculty members’ dime.
+Amaneet highlights this program in her updates below for students, but I also want to encourage faculty to keep an eye out for an email from Amaneet with sign-up information as the annual meeting approaches.
+I strongly encourage students to sign up for the dinner dates around registration for the Austin meeting and meet some of the DEDB faculty — these interactions once proved important for me in building a professional network, finding mentors, and engaging with some of my role models in evo-devo.
 For students, I hope you will find the program equally helpful in the first steps of your careers.
-For faculty, please do keep an eye out for an email from Amaneet with sign-up information as the annual meeting approaches.

-The foundation of our academic discipline has always been the intersection of ideas from different fields and schools of thought.
-Building upon this theme, one of the goals of the division’s officers in the next few months will be to strengthen the accessibility of mentorship networks and promote engagement throughout the division, through such venues as the divisional meetings and the DEDB social.
+At the meeting.
+One of the goals of the division’s officers in the next few months will be to strengthen the accessibility of mentorship networks and promote engagement throughout the division, through such venues as the divisional meetings and the DEDB social.
 Please keep an eye out in Austin as we implement new ideas and measures to bring DEDB together, as well as solicit your input as to how the division can serve the needs of its members.
 Minutes of our divisional meeting in January 2019 are published on the SICB website.